 What is a digital object identifier (DOI)?

-A digital object identifier (DOI) is a unique alphanumeric string assigned to a digital object, such as a journal article, research report or dataset.
-It provides a persistent link to its location on the internet.
-The DOI system was created by the International DOI Foundation (IDF), which was established in 1998.
+A digital object identifier (DOI) is a unique alphanumeric string that identifies a digital object, such as a journal article, research report or datasets.
+Simply put, it creates a permanent link to its location on the internet.
+The International DOI Foundation (IDF), founded in 1998, created the DOI system.
 The IDF is a non-profit organisation that develops and manages the DOI system.
-The creation of the DOI system was driven by the need for a standardised method to identify and link digital objects reliably across the internet.
+The DOI system standardises methods to reliably identify and link digital objects across the internet.

 • Prefix: A unique identifier assigned to an organisation, usually a 4-digit number (e.g. 10.1000).